 2016 marks the death of Blackhat SEO.
 Well, it should, anyway.
 Keyword stuffing, buying links—all those old practices have finally been ousted for what they are: Cheats.
 Hacks.
 Scams.
 And although the content isn’t usually part of what many consider as “web design,” it should be regarded as equally important.

 Google is cracking down on sites that use blackhat techniques and slapping them with penalties and rankings decreases.
 So it’s pretty clear what you should be doing: following Google’s Webmaster Guidelines to a T.

 But how do you rank for your keywords without drawing Google’s ire?
 How do you come across as not spammy?

 The secret: latent semantic indexing (“LSI” for short.)
 LSI keywords are essentially synonyms that help diversify your content.
 With LSI, you aren’t spamming the same keywords over and over again.
 And you’re also avoiding the ever-present problem of duplicate content.
 Since LSI keywords are used in a similar context as your primary keywords, LSI avoids keyword stuffing while still keeping your content on-theme.
-Researching what LSI keywords to use is easy; just type your keywords into Google’s search bar and see what automatically fills in.
-It’s a good place to start, and can help you learn what people are actually searching for when they type in related keywords.
+Researching what LSI keywords to use is easy; type your keywords into Google’s search bar and see what automatically fills in.
+It’s an excellent place to start and can help you learn what people are searching for when they type in related keywords.

-A good resource to follow are the Google Search Quality Guidelines.
-But we’ll have more to say next week on how you can fine-tune your content to help drive traffic and help your users.
+An excellent resource to follow is the Google Search Quality Guidelines.
+But we’ll have more to say next week on how you can fine-tune your content to help drive traffic and boost your users.
 So stay tuned!